okta/okta-developer-docs/packages/@okta/vuepress-site/docs/release-notes/2022/index.md

 #### Bug fixed in 2022.03.1

-When the [List email templates](/docs/reference/api/brands/#list-email-templates) or the [List email customizations](/docs/reference/api/brands/#list-email-customizations) operations were performed on the `/brands/` endpoint, the base address in the link response header was `-admin` instead of the requested base address.
+When the [List email templates](/docs/reference/api/brands/#list-email-templates) or the [List email customizations](/docs/reference/api/brands/#list-email-customizations) operations were performed on the `/brands/` endpoint, the base address in the link response header contained the `-admin` string instead of the requested base address.
 (OKTA-465356)

 ### Monthly release 2022.03.0